ccs282/adv_env_econ_24/empirical/README.md

 ## Useful resources for working with R

 To install `R` and integrate it into `Visual Studio Code`, check out the [README file](../README.md) of the parent folder.
 The table below lists resources that you will likely find useful when working with R, including for the [exercise above](#exercise-2-data-preparation).
-The table below that lists functions that you might want to use in your code.
+The table below lists functions that you might want to use in your code.

 <details>
 <summary> Click here to open the table. </summary>